Frédéric Auguste Bartholdi: Other major works

 Ancient California, painting in the Musée Bartholdi, Colmar.
 Height 150 cm, width 200 cm.
 Between 1871 and 1876.

 The New California, pendant of the preceding work.
 Same dimensions and inception.

 In popular culture

 The Statue of Liberty is a 1985 documentary film by Ken Burns which focuses on the statue's history and its impact on society.

 Bartholdi's life and creation of Liberty Enlightening the World are also featured in the 2019 documentary film, Liberty: Mother of Exiles.

-In the youtube series The Monument Mythos, various episodes in the first season document his life and works.
+Bartholdi is a minor character in the analog horror series The Monument Mythos, with the contents of a fictional "Libertylurker" interview being a major plot point.